 In general, octopuses are fast growing with a life span generally less than 5 years.
-Life histories of six of the seven species in the Gulf of Alaska are largely unknown.
-Enteroctopus dofleini has been studied extensively in Japanese and Canadian waters and its life history will be reviewed here; generalities on the life histories of the other six species will be inferred from what is known about other members of the genus.
+Life histories of seven of the eight species in the Gulf of Alaska are largely unknown.
+Enteroctopus dofleini has been studied extensively in Alaskan, Japanese and Canadian waters and its life history will be reviewed here; generalities on the life histories of the other seven species will be inferred from what is known about other members of the genus.

-Enteroctopus dofleini are estimated to mature at 1.5 - 3 years in Japanese waters (Kanamaru and Yamashita 1967, Motett 1975).
-In Japan, females weigh between 10 - 15 kg at maturity while males are 7 - 17 kg (Kanamaru and Yamashita, 1967).
-In British Columbia, male E. dofleini were found to mature at larger sizes (Robinson 1983).
+Enteroctopus dofleini within the Gulf of Alaska have been found to mature between 10 to 20 kg with 50% maturity values of 13.7 kg (95% CI 12.5-15.5 kg) for females and 14.5 kg (95% CI = 12.5-16.3 kg) for males (conrath and conners, in prep).
 Enteroctopus dofleini are problematic to age due to a documented lack of beak growth checks and soft chalky statoliths (Robinson and Hartwick 1986).
 Therefore the determination of age at maturity is difficult for this species.
-Enteroctopus dofleini move to deeper waters to mate during July - October; they move to shallower waters to spawn during October - January.
-There is a two-month lag time between mating and spawning (Kanamaru 1964).
-Due to the delay between mating and spawning it is assumed female E. dofleini store sperm (Kanamaru 1964) and this phenomenon has been documented in an aquarium study of octopus in British Columbia (Gabe 1975).
-Enteroctopus dofleini is a terminal spawner, females die after the eggs hatch while males die shortly after mating.
-The fecundity of this species in Japanese waters has been estimated at 30,000 to 100,000 eggs per female (Kanamaru 1964, Motett 1975, Sato 1996).
-Gabe (1975) estimated a female in captivity in British Columbia laid 35,000 eggs and it appears likely fecundity is similar within this region.
+In Japan this species is estimated to mature at 1.5 to 3 years and at similar but smaller size ranges (Kanamaru and Yamashita 1967, Mottet 1975).
+Within the Gulf of Alaska this species has a protracted reproductive cycle with a peak in spawning in the winter to early spring months.
+Due to differences in the timing of peak gonad development between males and females it is likely that females have the capability to store sperm.
+This phenomenon has been documented in an aquarium study of octopus in Alaska (Jared Gutheridge pers com) and British Columbia (Gabe 1975).
+Fecundity for this species ranges from 40,000 to 240,000 eggs per female with an average fecundity of 106,800 eggs per female.
+Fecundity is significantly and positively related to the size of the female.
+The fecundity of E. dofleini within this region is higher than that reported for other regions.
+The fecundity of this species in Japanese waters has been estimated at 30,000 to 100,000 eggs per female (Kanamaru 1964, Mottet 1975, Sato 1996).
+Gabe (1975) estimated a female in captivity in British Columbia laid 35,000 eggs.
 Hatchlings are approximately 3.5 mm.
-Mottet (1975) estimated survival to 6 mm at 4% while survival to 10 mm was estimated to be 1%; mortality at the 1-2 year stage is also estimated to be high (Hartwick, 1983).
+Mottet (1975) estimated survival to 6 mm at 4% while survival to 10 mm was estimated to be 1%; mortality at the 1 to 2 year stage is also estimated to be high (Hartwick, 1983).
 Since the highest mortality occurs during the larval stage, it is probable that ocean conditions have a large impact on numbers of E. dofleini in the GOA and large fluctuations in numbers of E. dofleini should be expected.